 OUR FAILURE TO QUALIFY AS A REIT WOULD HAVE ADVERSE TAX CONSEQUENCES.
 We believe that since 1992 we have qualified for taxation as a REIT for Federal income tax purposes.
 We plan to continue to meet the requirements for taxation as a REIT.
 Many of these requirements, however, are highly technical and complex.
 The determination that we are a REIT requires an analysis of various factual matters and circumstances that may not be totally within our control.
 For example, to qualify as a REIT, at least 95% of our gross income must come from certain sources that are itemized in the REIT tax laws.
-We are also required to distribute to shareholders at least 95% of our REIT taxable income (excluding capital gains).
+We are also required to distribute to shareholders at least 90% of our REIT taxable income, excluding capital gains.
 The fact that we hold most of our assets through our Operating Partnership and its subsidiaries further complicates the application of the REIT requirements.
 Even a technical or inadvertent mistake could jeopardize our REIT status.
 Furthermore, Congress and the IRS might make changes to the tax laws and regulations, and the courts might issue new rulings that make it more difficult, or impossible for us to remain qualified as a REIT.

 If we fail to qualify as a REIT, we would be subject to Federal income tax at regular corporate rates.
 Also, unless the IRS granted us relief under certain statutory provisions, we would remain disqualified as a REIT for four years following the year we first fail to qualify.
 If we fail to qualify as a REIT, we would have to pay significant income taxes and would therefore have less money available for investments or for distributions to our shareholders.
-This would likely have a significant adverse effect on the value of our securities.
+This would likely have a significant adverse effect on the value of our securities and would impair our ability to raise capital.
 In addition, we would no longer be required to make any distributions to our shareholders.

-WE HAVE CERTAIN DISTRIBUTION REQUIREMENTS.
-As a REIT, we must distribute 95% of our annual taxable income, which limits the amount of cash we have available for other business purposes, including amounts to fund our growth.
-Also, it is possible that because of the differences between the time we actually receive revenue or pay expenses and the period we report those items for distribution purposes, we may have to borrow funds on a short-term basis to meet the 95% distribution requirement.
-For taxable years beginning after December 31, 2000, we will only be required to distribute 90% of our annual taxable income in order to maintain REIT status.
+WE HAVE CERTAIN DISTRIBUTION REQUIREMENTS THAT REDUCE CASH AVAILABLE FOR OTHER BUSINESS PURPOSES.
+As a REIT, we must distribute 90% of our annual taxable income, which limits the amount of cash we have available for other business purposes, including amounts to fund our growth.
+Also, it is possible that because of the differences between the time we actually receive revenue or pay expenses and the period we report those items for distribution purposes, we may have to borrow funds on a short-term basis to meet the 90% distribution requirement.